Version2beta/zibrato/README.rst

 Special thanks to Tracy Harms @kaleidic who coached me on Agile methodologies and test driven development, plus helped tease out the intricasies of ZeroMQ and the architecture of this program.

+Thanks too to Gary Bernhardt @garybernhardt for the expecter library, and for helping Tracy and I figure out how to translate Ruby TDD experience into Python.

 Also, thank you to regulars on #zeromq who answered beginner questions patiently.